 Hands-On Learning Resources

-The CENT program provides students with an extensive amount of hands-on training.
+The CSNT program provides students with an extensive amount of hands-on training.
 Most courses contain a laboratory portion (3 hours per week) where the student gains experience configuring and managing real systems. (routers, switches, servers, firewalls, IDS Systems)